Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have reviewed our list of prototypes document to assess if any additional improvements are needed.

 Worked on creation of new wiki page for problem statement(Draft 2 ) and updated few changes.

+Contributed in creation of layout design for telemedicine application.